BeAPI/apply-to-beapi/wp-content/themes/easy/README.md

 Do it on header and footer with [`get_stylesheet_directory_uri()`](https://codex.wordpress.org/Function_Reference/get_stylesheet_directory_uri), then ask for checking

 ### WP_Query
-On homepage display the last 6 projects.
+On homepage display the last 6 news.
-* Use the [wp_query](http://www.geekpress.fr/wp-query-creez-des-requetes-personnalisees-dans-vos-themes-wordpress/) to get the 6th last (date) projects
+* Use the [wp_query](http://www.geekpress.fr/wp-query-creez-des-requetes-personnalisees-dans-vos-themes-wordpress/) to get the 6th last (date) news
 * Create a [loop](https://code.tutsplus.com/tutorials/a-beginners-guide-to-the-wordpress-loop--wp-20241) for display purpose
 * Bonus, try to use a loop template foreach item with `get_template_part()` wp function